MatrixDev/AndroidPreferencesDsl/README.md

 }
 ```

-Than you can start adding actual preferences:
+Now you can start adding actual preferences:

 ```kotlin
 dsl(rootKey) {